cxc123/HonestbeeTest/README.md

 1) Once emulator Android virtual device is up and appium server is up please run below command to start test

-mvn clean test
+mvn clean test -DdeviceId=emulator-5556

-Note:- If you want to run test on other devices Go to this class src/test/java/WeatherTest/BaseTest.java and change udid to your device udid
+Note:- If you want to run test on other devices just pass devicedid us -DdevicedId parameter.It will set uuid in desired capability like below

  dc.setCapability("udid","emulator-5556");